Frequently Asked Questions

 Is there an ophthalmologist that I can speak to at the College?

 No. We do not have ophthalmologists working at the College head office.
 Every patient, their condition or treatment must be individually assessed by a consultant and usually in a hospital eye clinic or private practice clinic.
 We cannot make any clinical assessment or recommendations over the phone or by email.
-The College cannot answer individual patient queries, recommend ophthalmic surgeons or recommend expert witnesses.
+The College cannot answer individual patient queries, support complaints of any nature, recommend ophthalmic surgeons or recommend expert witnesses.

 I have read about a particular treatment for my condition – how do I go about finding an ophthalmologist who carries this out?